linkarys/QuickDocsLauncher/README.md

 # Quick Docs Launcher
-A plugin for quick load / search any docs
+* Provides a command for launching a quick search and launch docs base on current environment
+* Quick search anything via input panel

 ## Features
 * Provides a command for launching a quick search and launch docs base on current environment